A Gentle Rosacea Routine: Even Tone Over Perfect Skin

 My Two Triggers (And They're Boring)

 I'll save you the suspense.
-After years of paying attention, my rosacea has two main triggers, and neither of them is exciting:
+After years of paying attention, my skin has two main redness triggers, and neither of them is exciting:

 The wrong products.
 Anything stripping, fragranced, foamy in a harsh way, or full of actives my skin can't tolerate will make me redder, not better.
-Rosacea-prone skin doesn't need more, it needs gentler.
+Reactive, redness-prone skin doesn't need more, it needs gentler.
 I've learned to read ingredient lists for what's missing as much as what's in there.

 That's it.
 I'm not telling you those are the only triggers in the world (heat, spice, stress, alcohol, certain skincare ingredients, and a long list of other things flare other people), but those are mine, honestly.
 Knowing that has let me build a routine around exactly two things: protect from the sun, and don't put anything harsh on my face.